top of page

 Junior Partner

-After nearly four years in Washington, D.C., Lowell returned to Montana and received his J.D. with honors from the University of Montana Law School.
+After four years in Washington, D.C., Lowell returned to Montana in 2016 and received his J.D. with honors from the University of Montana Law School.
 He also received certificates in Environmental Natural Resources Law and Natural Resource Conflict Resolution.

-Following law school, Lowell clerked for the Honorable Chief Justice Mike McGrath of the Montana Supreme Court before joining the Uda Law Firm.
+After law school, Lowell clerked for the Honorable Chief Justice Mike McGrath of the Montana Supreme Court where he drafted opinions (majority and dissent) and bench memoranda for around thirty civil and criminal cases.

 In his free time, Lowell enjoys exploring the outdoors and planning the next family adventure with his wife and two sons.
-Lowell also serves as an elected neighborhood district representative and is the vice chair of the Helena Citizens' Council.
+Lowell works remotely out of his home office in Missoula, Montana.

 Presentations & Publications: